Healthy Choices. Hopeful Futures.

 This presentation is offered cost free, and can be done in five 45 minute class periods, but can also be customized to fit each school’s needs.
 Each grade level has unique lessons and fun activities that help students remember the material.
 The curriculum is Relationships Smarts, a research-based, nationally approved curriculum from the Dibbles Institute.

 This presentation is both factual and fun as it addresses teen emotional, social and physical health and sexuality.
-It includes lessons on healthy vs. unhealthy relationships, knowing yourself, empowerment for a healthy future, recognizing sexual assault and defining healthy boundaries, understanding the risks of engaging in sexual activity during the teen years, love and intimacy, healthy communication, assertiveness skills, and abstinence as the safest and healthiest choice.
+It includes lessons on healthy vs. unhealthy relationships, knowing yourself, empowerment for a healthy future, recognizing sexual assault, defining healthy boundaries, understanding the risks of engaging in sexual activity during the teen years, love and intimacy, healthy communication, assertiveness skills, and abstinence as the safest and healthiest choice.

 - Healthy vs. Unhealthy Relationships